TheCat-In-TheClouds/MAGD271/README.md

 Increasingly, creative coders are required to work not in one specific software package or programming language, but to master a variety of APIs and frameworks which link together persistent data, hardware, and model-view-controllers.
 All this must be done while retaining and applying universal design principles.

 The _management_ of this instability inherent to creative coding practice will be the theme of this course.
-While in MAGD 150 students may have been encouraged to view Processing as a "beginner's" language, this course will encourage them to reconceive of it as a framework, maintained by a living community, which spans several underlying programming languages (Java, Python, JavaScript) and evolving in parallel with the hardware framework Arduino.
+While in MAGD 150 students may have been encouraged to view Processing as a "beginner's" language, this course will encourage them to reconceive of it as a framework, maintained by a living community, which spans several underlying programming languages (Java, JavaScript) and which evolves in parallel with the hardware framework Arduino.

 Students will use Processing as a launch pad for data visualization and manipulation based on standard formats (XML, JSON and CSV); as an environment to review animation concepts from a programming standpoint; as a simulation of naturally occurring algorithms; as a transferrable philosophy of creating visuals which can be applied to browser-based canvases; and as a means to extend user interactivity beyond the mouse, keyboard and game controller.